Bots in Symphony can use the following API endpoints to create, update and suppress messages in Symphony chats:

 - The message ID in the UI is in standard Base64 encoding.

 - Message IDs returned in API responses are in URL Safe Base64 encoding.

 - A message ID used in a URL should be in URL Safe Base64 encoding.

 - To obtain the URL Safe Base64 conversation (stream) ID, replace forward slashes with underscores, replace pluses with minuses, and ignore any trailing equal signs.

 - Maximum 40 entities (#hashtags, $cashtags, and mentions).

-- Maximum 2,500 unique tokens in the markdown representation of the message.
+- Maximum 2,500 unique tokens (distinct words) in the markdown representation of the message.

 - 81,130 characters of the encrypted markdown representation of the message.
+This corresponds approximately to 60,000 characters before encryption.
 Note that there is a greater chance of reaching the token or the entity limit than the character limit.

 Example of payload if the message exceeds the total size limit (default being 1.5Mb)

 In the Symphony architecture, messages are stored in each company data store.
 When messages are sent externally (for example in External rooms), the messages are copied and transferred from one company to the other using the Amazon AWS SQS service At-least-once Delivery mechanism with Amazon AWS SQS.
 Amazon AWS SQS service ensures high availability through redundancy, with "At-least-once delivery" guarantee.
 This means that on very rare occasions, a message can be received more than once.